remykarem/remykarem.github.io/books/src/db-book/src/storage/page.md

 # Page

-A *page* or a *block is a fixed-size block of data consisting of records.
+A *page* or a *block is a fixed-size block of data consisting of records, indexes etc. (most systems will not mix the different types together within a page).
 It is typically 4096 bytes.

 A page is the unit of (i) storage allocation and (ii) data transfer.